- Prostate cancer treatment

 - Considering prostate cancer treatment options

-Preventing and treating prostate cancer spread to bone
+Preventing and treating prostate cancer spread to bones

-Preventing or slowing the spread of prostate cancer to the bones is a major goal of treatment if the cancer has grown outside of the prostate.
+If the cancer has grown outside the prostate, preventing or slowing the spread of the cancer to the bones is a major goal of treatment.
 If the cancer has already reached the bones, controlling or relieving pain and other complications is also a very important part of treatment.

-These drugs work by slowing down cells called osteoclasts.
+Bisphosphonates are drugs that work by slowing down bone cells called osteoclasts.
 These cells normally break down the hard mineral structure of bones to help keep them healthy.
-But osteoclasts often become overactive when prostate cancer cells spread to the bones, which can cause problems.
+Osteoclasts often become overactive when prostate cancer spreads to the bones, which can cause problems.
+Bisphosphonates can be used:

-The most commonly used bisphosphonate is zoledronic acid (Zometa®), which is approved for use in bone metastases from prostate cancer.
-It is given as an intravenous (IV) injection, usually once every 3 or 4 weeks.
+Zoledronic acid (Zometa) is the most commonly used bisphosphonate for prostate cancer.
+This drug is given as an intravenous (IV) injection, usually once every 3 or 4 weeks.
 Men given this drug are advised to take a supplement containing calcium and vitamin D to prevent problems with low calcium levels.

 Bisphosphonates can have side effects, including flu-like symptoms and bone or joint pain.
-They can also lead to kidney problems, so patients with poor kidney function may not be able to be treated with these medicines.
+They can also cause kidney problems, so patients with poor kidney function might not be able to be treated with these medicines.

-A rare but very serious side effect of bisphosphonates is osteonecrosis of the jaw (ONJ).
+A rare but very serious side effect of these drugs is osteonecrosis of the jaw (ONJ).
 With this condition, part of the jaw bone loses its blood supply and dies.
-This can lead to tooth loss and infections or open sores of the jaw bone that won't heal and are hard to treat.
-Some people develop ONJ after dental work (such as having a tooth pulled) is done while on this medicine.
-Many cancer doctors advise patients to have a dental checkup and have any tooth or jaw problems treated before they start taking a bisphosphonate.
-Maintaining good oral hygiene by flossing and brushing, making sure that dentures fit properly, and having regular dental checkups may also help prevent this condition.
+This can lead to tooth loss and infections of the jaw bone that are hard to treat.
+Some people develop ONJ when dental work is done during treatment.
+Many cancer doctors advise men to have a dental checkup and have any tooth or jaw problems treated before they start taking a bisphosphonate.
+Maintaining good oral hygiene by flossing and brushing, making sure that dentures fit properly, and having regular dental checkups may also help prevent ONJ.

-Denosumab (Xgeva®) is another drug that can help when prostate cancer spreads to bone.
+Denosumab (Xgeva, Prolia) is another drug that can help when prostate cancer spreads to bone.
 Like the bisphosphonates, denosumab also blocks bone cells called osteoclasts, but it does so in a different way.
 This drug can be used:

-- To help prevent or delay problems like fractures in men whose cancer has already spread to the bones, denosumab can help prevent or delay problems like fractures.
-Studies have shown that it seems to work a bit better than zoledronic acid.
-It may also be helpful if zoledronic acid is no longer working.
+- To help prevent or delay problems like fractures in men whose cancer has already spread to the bones.
+It may be helpful even if zoledronic acid is no longer working.

-This drug is given as an injection under the skin every 4 weeks.
-Men given this drug are often urged to take a supplement containing calcium and vitamin D to prevent problems with low calcium levels.
+This drug is injected under the skin every 4 weeks.
+Men given this drug are often advised to take a supplement containing calcium and vitamin D to prevent problems with low calcium levels.